National Library of China: Services and facilities

 The North and South complexes of the library are located in Haidian District while the Ancient Books Library is in Xicheng District.

 In 2012, the NLC allocated 11,549 square meters (124,312.4 square feet) to construct the National Museum of Classic Books, which opened in 2014.
 This museum features rare books and maps, Yangshi Lei architecture drawings, stone and bronze rubbings, oracle bones, and many other unique items.

-As of 2022, during what the National Library of China is calling the 'Normalized Epidemic Prevention and Control Period,' the operating hours for the library have not fully returned to pre-pandemic times.
-The North Complex, the South Complex, and the Children's Library are all open from 9am to 5pm Tuesdays through Sundays, and are closed on Mondays.
-The Ancient Books Library is open 9am to 5pm Tuesday through Saturdays, and is closed on Sundays and Mondays.
+As of 2022, during what the National Library of China is calling the 'Normalized Epidemic Prevention and Control Period', the operating hours for the library have not fully returned to pre-pandemic times.
+The North Complex, the South Complex, and the Children's Library are all open from 9 am to 5 pm Tuesdays through Sundays, and are closed on Mondays.
+The Ancient Books Library is open 9 am to 5 pm Tuesday through Saturdays, and is closed on Sundays and Mondays.
 Visitors wishing to enter the library are asked to make reservations in advance.
 As of 2013, the Library maintains 14 branch offices, the latest of which is at the China Youth University for Political Sciences.